 Under the NHS Confidentiality Code of Conduct, all our staff are also required to protect your information, tell you how your information will be used, and allow you to decide if and how your information can be shared.

 Access to identifiable information is strictly controlled and it is only used when it is absolutely necessary to use identifiable information.
-The Trust will as a general rule of thumb will pseudonymise or anonymise data that is required for non-direct health care purposes.
+The trust will as a general rule of thumb will pseudonymise or anonymise data that is required for non-direct health care purposes.
 Pseudonymisation is a process that removes the NHS number and any other identifiable information such as name, date of birth or postcode, and replaces it with an artificial identifier, or pseudonym.
-Data which is pseudonymised is effectively anonymous to the people who receive and hold it but allows the association of multiple events with one patient, allowing us to better understand the experience of patients accessing health services.

 In the circumstances where we are required to hold or receive personal information we will only do this if: